 The term “Aboriginal” is unique to Australia.
-Most travelers don’t realize that indigenous Australians are Earth’s oldest civilization.
-Confirmed by a DNA study published in 2016, Aboriginal origins were traced back to over 50,000 years ago.
+Most travelers don’t realize that indigenous Australians are Earth’s oldest civilization, which was confirmed by a DNA study published in 2016 that traced their origins back over 50,000 years ago.

 Early humans who arrived on the island lived in isolation until Australia was discovered by outsiders 4,000 years ago.
 The indigenous culture is based on community and the people are deeply connected to the land.
 Uluru, the Northern Territory’s famous red rock monolith is the most visited Aboriginal site.

-Australia’s second territory is the Northern Territory.
-Darwin and Alice Springs are the most visited towns.
+Australia’s second territory is the Northern Territory, with Darwin and Alice Springs being the most visited towns.
 Interestingly, Alice Springs sits almost at the very center of Australia.
 Located on the northern coast, Darwin is known for being beautiful and fun.
 Cruises, markets, and restaurants entertain the guests from day to night.

 Away from the coast, Alice Springs is the gateway to the Outback.
 Culture and art are at the town’s forefront with Aboriginal culture as the main star.
 From Alice Springs, tourists can visit Uluru in the Uluru-Kata Tjuta National Park.

 The most populous and popular state in Australia is New South Wales.
 Originally, a penal colony, this state is home to Australia’s most iconic city, Sydney.